robert/robert.github.com/_posts/2100-01-01-systems-design.md

 * User password authentication - to securely log users in
 * SQL database - the main Steveslist data store.
 Needs to be highly scalable and reliable
 * Free-text searching system - to power the search box where people can look for broad search terms like "TVs" or "motorbikes"
-* Internal tools - to help us administrate the Steveslist platform, and to take actions like issuing sternly-worded warnings to malicious users
+* Internal tools - to help us administer the Steveslist platform, and to take actions like issuing sternly-worded warnings to malicious users
 * Cron jobs - to run regular tasks that do anything from generating invoices, to billing customers, to sending as much of our users' data as possible to third-party ad networks
-* "Pub/sub" system - to allow us to take asynchronous actions on different trigger events (such as "when a new user signs up, send them a welcome email")
+* "Pubsub" system - to allow us to take asynchronous actions on different trigger events (such as "when a new user signs up, send them a welcome email")
 * Big data analytics system - to allow us to run enormous queries over the entirety of Steveslist's data
 * And many more that we'll talk about another day

 Let's go through each of these systems in turn.
-[Let me know][about] if anything isn't clear or you have any questions.
+[Let me know][about] if anything isn't clear, if you have any questions, or if you think I've got something wrong.

-## What is a server really?
+## Before we start - what is a server really?

 Before we start, let's define some important terms.
 In fact, let's just define one.
 We're going to talk a lot about "servers" today.
 But what is a server, when you really get down to it?

 For our purposes, a server is a computer that runs on a network and listens for communications from other computers.
-When it receives data from another computer it performs some sort of action in response and - usually - sends back some data of its own.
+When it receives some data from another computer it performs some sort of action in response and - usually - sends back some data of its own.
 For example, a web server listens on a network for HTTP requests and sends back webpages and information in response.
-A database server listens for database queries and reads and writes data the the database that it is running.
+A database server listens for database queries and reads and writes data to the database that it is running.

 This brief description skips out entire degrees and careers of detail, and there are of course far more precise and accurate ways to define the word "server".
 But this should get us through until dinnertime.
 What did you say?
 What's a "network" really?
 A good question for another day.